zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/eval-expression-net.md

 ## Definition

-The **Eval-Expression.NET** library allows evaluating, compiling and executing C# code and expression at runtime.
+The **Eval-Expression.NET** library allows evaluating, compiling and executing C# code and expressions at runtime.

 It supports nearly everything including: